Allergies - Frequently Asked Questions

 Can children get allergy tested and take allergy drops?

 Yes!
-We test and treat children ages two and up.
+We test and treat children ages 4 months and up.
+Patients under 2 years will have a limited testing panel.

 What are the benefits of taking allergy drops?

-- Convenient - Allergy drops can be taken at home or on the go.
-No more taking item off work to get an allergy shot!
+Convenient - Allergy drops can be taken at home or on the go.
+No more taking time off work to get an allergy shot!